Program Description

 Application Process

-• Can commit to the full duration of the program.
+• Can commit to the full 4-month program

-• Have a strong interest in learning about regenerative agriculture and ecological stewardship.
+• Interested in regenerative agriculture and ecological stewardship

 Testimonials